""

 Course Description

-The course aims to provide students’ knowledge of the main trends and ideology that influence policymaking, curriculum development, and assessment in preschools, knowledge, and ability to promote equality in preschool as well as to reflect on their views attitude and how they affect their daily practice.
+The course aims to provide students with knowledge of the main trends and ideologies that influence policymaking, curriculum development, and assessment in preschools, as well as understanding and the ability to promote equality in preschool, and to reflect on their views, attitudes, and how they affect their daily practice.

 The course discusses ideological trends that affect Preschool Education and how they appear in policymaking (national curriculum guidelines), pedagogy, planning, and assessment in preschools.
-Also, factors shaping teachers' professionalism and role, are discussed, focusing on the fundamental pillars, ethics, and equality.
-Concurrently, the emphasis is placed on students developing critical thinking on issues in preschool, reflecting on their own views, and assessing how they affect their practice theory.
+Also, factors shaping teachers' professionalism and role are discussed, focusing on the fundamental pillars of ethics and equality.
+Concurrently, the emphasis is on students developing critical thinking about issues in preschool, reflecting on their own views, and assessing how these views affect their practice theory.

 Distance learning